 On December 14, 2018, a Texas Federal District Court deemed the Legislation to be unconstitutional in its entirety.
 The Court concluded that the Individual Mandate is no longer permissible under Congress's taxing power as a result of the Tax Cut and Jobs Act of 2017 ("TCJA") reducing the individual mandate's tax to \$0 (i.e., it no longer produces revenue, which is an essential feature of a tax), rendering the Legislation unconstitutional.
-The court also held that because the individual mandate is "essential" to the Legislation and is inseverable from the rest of the law, the entire Legislation is unconstitutional.
-Because the court issued a declaratory judgment and did not enjoin the law, the Legislation remained in place pending its appeal.
-The District Court for the Northern District of Texas ruling was appealed to the U.S. Court of Appeals for the Fifth Circuit.
-On December 18, 2019, the Fifth Circuit Court of Appeals' three-judge panel voted 2-1 to strike down the Legislation individual mandate as unconstitutional.
-The Fifth Circuit Court also sent the case back to the Texas district court to determine which Legislation provisions should be stricken with the mandate or whether the entire Legislation is unconstitutional.
-On March 2, 2020, the U.S. Supreme Court agreed to hear, during the 2020-2021 term, two consolidated cases, filed by the State of California and the United States House of Representatives, asking the U.S. Supreme Court to review the ruling by the Fifth Circuit Court of Appeals.
-Oral argument was heard on November 10, 2020, and on June 17, 2021, the U.S. Supreme Court issued an opinion holding 7-2 that a group of states and individuals lacked standing to challenge the constitutionality of the Affordable Care Act ("ACA").
-The Court did not reach the plaintiffs' merits arguments, which specifically challenged the constitutionality of the ACA's individual mandate and the entirety of the ACA itself.
-As a result, the ACA will continue to be law, and HHS and its respective agencies will continue to
+The Court also held that because the individual mandate is "essential" to the Legislation and is inseverable from the rest of the law, the entire Legislation is unconstitutional.
+That ruling was ultimately appealed to the United States Supreme Court, which decided in California v.
+Texas that the plaintiffs in the matter lacked standing to bring their constitutionality claims.
+The Court did not reach the plaintiffs' merits arguments, which specifically challenged the constitutionality of the Legislation's individual mandate and the entirety of the Legislation itself.
+As a result, the Legislation will continue to be law, and HHS and its respective agencies will continue to enforce regulations implementing the law.
+However, on September 7, 2022, the Legislation faced its most recent challenge when a Texas Federal District Court judge, in the case of Braidwood Management v.
+Becerra, ruled that a requirement that certain health plans cover services without cost sharing violates the Appointments Clause of the U.S. Constitution and that the coverage of certain HIV prevention medication violates the Religious Freedom Restoration Act.

-The various provisions in the Legislation that directly or indirectly affect Medicare and Medicaid reimbursement are scheduled to take effect over a number of years.
+The various provisions in the Legislation that directly or indirectly affect Medicare and Medicaid reimbursement took effect over a number of years.
 The impact of the Legislation on healthcare providers will be subject to implementing regulations, interpretive guidance and possible future legislation or legal challenges.
 Certain Legislation provisions, such as that creating the Medicare Shared Savings Program creates uncertainty in how healthcare may be reimbursed by federal programs in the future.
 Thus, we cannot predict the impact of the Legislation on our future reimbursement at this time and we can provide no assurance that the Legislation will not have a material adverse effect on our future results of operations.